archlinux/aur/README.md

 ### not working
 for now this only works with neovim
-deoplete works with vim, but not yet with this particular package
+deoplete works with vim, but not yet with this particular package, would require nvim-yarp-git and vim-hug-neovim-rpc-git